Tochemey/goakt/architecture/RELIABLE_DELIVERY.md

     // Store atomically indexes by MessageID and sequence.
 A new MessageID must
     // use CurrentSeq+1.
 An existing MessageID returns its original sequence
     // and authoritative first-write payload; the proposed bytes are ignored.
+    // A business MessageID owned by a stored chunked batch returns
+    // ErrQueueChunkedBatch without appending, because a StoreResult cannot
+    // carry the batch; the controller recovers it through a StoreChunked retry.
     Store(ctx context.Context, epoch QueueEpoch, request StoreRequest) (StoreResult, error)

     // StoreChunked atomically indexes every chunk of one business message.